 In 1908, Dr. Charles Carraway built a 16-bed hospital and office next to his home in Pratt City.
 He named it Carraway Infirmary.
 Carraway financed the facility by contracting with Birmingham’s industrial employers to provide health care to workers’ families based on a monthly fee.
 Businesses would pay $1 per employee or $1.25 per family for treatment.
 Dr. Carraway would even make house calls in his 1903 Cadillac.
-In 1917, Carraway purchased a lot on the corner of Sixteenth Ave and Twenty-Fifth Street, and moved his practice to the present location in Norwood, renaming it Norwood Hospital.
+In 1917, Carraway purchased a lot on the corner of 16th Ave and 25th Street and moved his practice to the present location in Norwood, renaming it Norwood Hospital.

 Inspired by Charles and William Mayo of the Mayo Clinic in Minnesota, Carraway brought in other doctors to practice under one medical group.
-The group would be incorporated in 1926 as the Norwood Clinic.
-The clinic became Alabama’s first multi-specialty medical group practice.
+In 1926, the group incorporated as the Norwood Clinic and became Alabama’s first multi-specialty medical group practice.
 The hospital added an additional nursing wing in 1949 with a $200,000 federal grant.

 The Purcell Wing opened in 1957 and was the first of many renovations of the medical center.
 Like most of Birmingham during the 1960s, Carraway Hospital was segregated.
 The hospital came under scrutiny in 1961 after staff refused admittance to James Peck, a white Freedom Rider who was severely beaten by the Ku Klux Klan.
 The hospital was racially integrated by 1968.
 Although, accusations of racial discrimination against the hospital were made in the 1970s.